SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/How_to_setup_White_Rabbit_switch_server_nodes_and_beam_signals_distribution.md

 ---
-lang: en
+layout: page
 title: How to setup White Rabbit switch server nodes and beam signals distribution
 ---

-[]{#How-to-setup-White-Rabbit-server-nodes-and-beam-signals-distribution}

-How to setup White Rabbit server nodes and beam signals distribution[¶](#How-to-setup-White-Rabbit-server-nodes-and-beam-signals-distribution){.wiki-anchor}
+How to setup White Rabbit server nodes and beam signals distribution
 ============================================================================================================================================================

 Production setup